Mullingar: Hockey

 Mullingar Hockey Club is based in Loreto College and was formed in 1979.
 The club has two men's teams, one lady's team and an underage section.

 Other sports

-In athletics, the Mullingar Harriers club has produced several Olympians.
-Club member Bobby Begley was Irish team manager when Eamonn Coughlan won the 5,000 meters World Championship in 1983.

 Mullingar rugby football club is located in Cullionbeg.
-The club also made it to the 1989 towns cup final.
+It reached the Towns Cup final in 1989.

 In basketball, the Mullingar Monarchs club (formed in 2001) and Mullingar Dragons (formed in 2007) are local teams.
 The latter plays in the North-Eastern Basketball League.

+The Westmeath Minotaurs American football club (formed in 2011) plays their games at the Mullingar Rugby Club.
+They compete as a member of American Football Ireland.

 Mullingar Equestrian Centre, outside the town, hosts competitions and offers lessons.
 Other schools in the area include Ladestown House Riding Stables and Catherinestown Riding School.
 Studs include Tally Ho Stud, Cleaboy Stud, and Charlestown Stud.

-Other sports clubs in the area include an the Midland Tigers Australian Rules Football team, Lakeside Wheelers Mullingar Cycling club (which is affiliated to Cycling Ireland), the Mullingar Harbour Canoe Polo Club (based on the Royal Canal), and St Mary's Snooker Club (on Bishopsgate Street).
+Other sports clubs in the area include the Midland Tigers Australian Rules Football team, Lakeside Wheelers Mullingar Cycling club (which is affiliated to Cycling Ireland), and the Mullingar Harbour Canoe Polo Club (based on the Royal Canal).